kthenurseone/poocoin_trendbot/README.md

 </p>

 ## About
-Dextool Trend bot makes your token trending on dextools.
+Poocoin Trend bot makes your token trending on poocoin.

 If you are interested message me on Telegram [@kthenurseone](https://t.me/kthenurseone).